dcufsg/PublicDocs/cbe-xml-documentation.md

 Persons named within the CBÉ metadata will be identified by reference to objects in the *Persons Database* (hereafter CBÉD).
 Given that many persons appear in several NFC collections - some photographers in CBÉG are also collectors in CBÉ, for example - objects in CBÉD serve as a single source of truth for personal metadata across the entire data set.
 Persons in CBÉ metadata are referenced by their CBÉD ID, stored in a `<person>` element.

-The CBÉD data structure will be expanded to account for the following elements.
+The CBÉD data structure will be expanded to account for the elements described below.

 ### Example